The Word Problem for One-relation Monoids: A Survey: Adian's algorithm ( 1976 -- 2001 )

 Without \tc{sh}, all of the above results should only be regarded as conditional, as no other proof of them is known.
 Note also that $(\ref{Item: SOF dec})$ in the above theorem generalises $(\ref{Item: Monadic dec})$ in virtue of the fact that the word and divisibility problems are easily decidable for $\pres{Mon}{a,b}{b^n = a}$.
 We remark that there are other statements which are highly specialised (see e.g. \cite[Theorem~7]{Adian1993}) and rather involved to state, which are also conditional on \tc{sh}.
 We instead refer the reader to Adian \& Durnev \cite{Adian2000}, in which slightly detailed corrections that can be made to such statements.\footnote{In that survey, the crucial condition of left cycle-freeness is sometimes mistakenly omitted from theorems.}

-We end with some quick remarks.
 V. S. Guba \cite[p.
 1142]{Guba1997} has stated that, in his opinion, decidability of the divisibility problems for cycle-free monoids ``is likely to be still more complicated than the word problem for one-relator semigroups''.
 We shall see some results by Guba in \S\ref{Subsec: monadic case} which illustrates the potential difficulty in solving the word problem for monadic one-relation monoids (and thereby also indirectly the difficulty in proving that \tc{sh} holds).
-Finally, A. Sh.
-Malkhasyan \cite{Malkhasyan2020} has recently posted a pre-print\footnote{The author thanks Ara Sh.
-Malkhasyan for providing him with a copy of the Russian original of this preprint.} claiming a solution to the divisibility problems for all cycle-free monoids, i.e. claiming that \tc{sh} holds.
-If this proof is indeed correct, then this would be quite remarkable.
-As this pre-print has not yet been subjected to peer review, the author of the present survey withholds their opinion on the correctness of Malkhasyan's proof.